COORDINATES: 55°47 N 49°10 E

 Today Kazan is one of the most visited cities in Russia.
 There are over 150 places of accommodation in Kazan, 14 of which were opened in 2013, 19 – in 2014, and 6 – in 2015.
 Capabilities of the city in the field of hospitality make it possible to hold large-scale international competitions on the highest level.

 Kazan and sports

-In 2009, Kazan was recognized as the ‘Sports Capital of Russia’.
-The city rightly and proudly bears this name, being a driving force for Russian sports development.
+In 2009, Kazan was recognised as the ‘Sports Capital of Russia’.
+The city rightly and proudly bears this name, being a driving force for the Russian sports development.
 Kazan is home to many award-winning athletes and sports clubs that participate in international competitions.
-The Rubin Football Club, Ak Bars Hockey Club, Zenit and Dynamo Volleyball Clubs, UNICS Basketball Club, and the Sintez Water Polo Club are the clubs whose names speak for themselves far beyond the country.
+The Rubin Football Club, Ak Bars Hockey Club, Zenit and Dinamo Volleyball Clubs, UNICS Basketball Club, and the Sintez Water Polo Club are the clubs whose names speak for themselves far beyond the country.

 The fact that Kazan is a sports city is also confirmed by active participation of its residents in grassroots activities (Ski Track of Russia, Cross-Country Race of the Nation) and football (Leather Ball), hockey (Golden Puck), volleyball and other competitions that bring together tens of thousands of sports lovers throughout the country.